Technology To Clean And Reuse PPE Is Being Deployed To Hotspot Hospitals

 These are no ordinary shipping containers: They represent a huge scientific breakthrough in the fight against COVID-19.

-"We're looking at the Battelle Critical Care Decontamination System that we've developed to be able to decontaminate PPE for health care workers on the frontline," says Will Richter, a researcher at the Columbus, Ohio-based company.
+"We're looking at the Battelle Critical Care Decontamination System that we've developed to be able to decontaminate PPE for health care workers on the front-line," says Will Richter, a researcher at the Columbus, Ohio-based company.

 Hospitals around the country are starting to run low on personal protective equipment such as masks, gloves and goggles.
 The looming shortage puts health care workers in danger as they treat the influx of COVID-19 patients.